Five Reasons to Pay for Tax Reform

 Fig. 4: Spending Cuts Needed to Meet Various Fiscal Targets (Primary Spending over 10 Years)

-Source: Committee for a Responsible Budget.
+Source: Committee for a Responsible Federal Budget.
 The cut in the final year is much larger in percentage terms.
 Assumes primary spending cuts scale up over ten years as in Chairman Price’s proposed Fiscal Year 2017 budget resolution.